Pelargonium: “The Stork’s Head”

-Above: The plant's nickname, the Stork's Head, comes from the notion that the seed resembles a stork's bill.
-The first known variety to be cultivated was Pelargonium 'Triste' (not shown, by the way), which is still available today (a packet of seeds is £2.99 from Chiltern Seeds).
+The plant’s nickname, the Stork’s Head, comes from the notion that the seed resembles a stork’s bill.
+The first known variety to be cultivated was Pelargonium ‘Triste’ (not shown, by the way), which is still available today (a packet of five seeds is $3.50 from Exotic Plants via Amazon).
 Pale pink with purple-striped petals and a yellow center, it can grow to a height of 18 inches.

 Above: Photograph by Justine Hand.

 To find out where you can see one of the finest collections of pelargoniums in the US, read The Scented Geranium: Spring’s Must-Have Plant (see, we do it too).